MarcusHSmith/StoryLift/README.md

 # StoryLift

 A web application that helps users create Instagram Stories from YouTube videos.
-Users can paste a YouTube URL to get metadata, upload a local video file, trim it to 60 seconds, and export a 9:16 vertical video optimized for Instagram Stories.
+Users can paste a YouTube URL to get metadata, download the video locally, and then process it to create a 9:16 vertical video optimized for Instagram Stories.

+**Note: This app focuses exclusively on YouTube video processing.
+Users must download YouTube videos manually before processing due to YouTube's terms of service.**

 ## Features

 - YouTube URL metadata extraction (title, channel info)
-- Local video file upload (MP4/MOV)
+- YouTube video processing for Instagram Stories format
 - Video trimming with timeline scrubber
 - 9:16 aspect ratio preview and export
 - YouTube branding overlay options